 Goals

-- Compare mainstream archive managers, on
+Compare mainstream archive manager apps,

 multiple Operating Systems, in terms of times needed to open archives